Cog-Creators/Red-DiscordBot/docs/autostart_mac.rst

 .. note::

-    You may add any additional arguments you need to add to the :code:`redbot` command by adding them to the end of the array under :code:`ProgramArguments`
+    You may add any additional arguments you need to add to the :code:`bluebot` command by adding them to the end of the array under :code:`ProgramArguments`

 .. note::